 GMS members are encouraged and buoyed by the society to partake and engage in philanthropic and charity events and community engagement, in both London and worldwide.

 Originally from Toronto, I completed my undergraduate degree in International Relations from the University of St Andrews back in 2017.
 Now, I am a second-year student in the Global MSc in Management programme here at the LSE.
-Outside of the GMS, I am a team leader for a FinTech consulting project and I enjoy skiing, running and traveling.
+Outside of the GMS, I am a project leader for a FinTech consulting project and I enjoy skiing, running and traveling.
 It is my goal to travel and explore one new continent before my graduation from the LSE in 2019.

 As GMS President, I strive to bring social, professional, and academic opportunities to postgraduate management students at the LSE.